 1. Identify what you really want for your personal growth

-Once you have a clear outcome in mind for your personal growth, think about your reasons behind the goal.
-At first glance, you may think it’s just because you want to feel better about yourself and you’re trying to find ways to build yourself up.
+Once you have a clear outcome in mind, think about your reasons behind the goal.
+At first glance, you may think it’s just because you want to feel better about yourself or find ways to build yourself up.
 These are all important factors, but to really take your growth to the next level, you have to dig a little deeper.

 2. Discover the deeper “why”

 To understand how to continue your personal growth, you need to challenge yourself to think of a larger “why.”
 Do you want a promotion so you can better provide for your family?
 Will a stronger romantic relationship lead to greater happiness and productivity in your life?
 Does being in better shape allow you to give back to your community more thoroughly?